-The City is a constitutional charter city and a political subdivision of the State of Missouri.
-The City is the fourth largest city in the State of Missouri, located in Jackson County, Missouri, in the west central portion of the State of Missouri, bordering a portion of the eastern boundary of Kansas City, Missouri.
+Incorporated in 1849, the City of Independence, Missouri (the "City") is the county seat of Jackson County, Missouri and adjoins Kansas City, Missouri to the west.
+The City is the fourth largest city in Missouri.
+The City is organized under the laws of the State of Missouri and operates under a Constitutional Charter approved by the voters in December 1961.
 The City is governed according to a Council-Manager Plan.
 The City Council, which consists of seven members, including the Mayor, is the legislative governing body of the City.
 Non-partisan elections are held every two years to provide for staggered terms of office.
 The Mayor and two at-large council members are elected to four-year terms and, in alternating elections, the four district council members are elected to four-year terms.
+Certain information describing the City is attached hereto in Appendix A.